 - Guided Photography Tour with Golden Pagoda & Big Buddha

-Samui and Phuket are respectively 230 km² and 540 km².
+Samui and Phuket are 230 sq km and 540 sq km respectively.
 The smaller size of Samui allows you to get to any beach or attraction pretty quickly.
-Samui International airport is 10 to 20 minutes’ drive away from the four main beaches of the island; namely, Chaweng, Lamai, Bophut, and Maenam.
+Samui International Airport is 10 to 20 minutes’ drive away from the 4 main beaches of the island; namely, Chaweng, Lamai, Bophut, and Maenam.

 Even though prices for food and shopping are rather similar in Phuket and Samui, the latter offers a better holiday destination for budget travellers.
 The main difference for travelling on the cheap is that hostels and guesthouses are more plentiful in Samui, and are often available just a short distance from the beaches.
-You should check out our 10 best beachfront hotels for less than US$ 100 in Samui – the kind of page we could not have for Phuket…
+We could easily recommend best beachfront hotels for less than US$ 100 in Samui.
+It wouldn't be as easy for Phuket.

-There are more beachfront hotels in Samui than Phuket.
+There are more beachfront hotels in Samui than in Phuket.
 Hotels and resorts are on average of a smaller size in Samui, many of them offering bungalows (traditional or modern) or villas right on the seaside on almost all beaches around the island.
 It gives Samui and true tropical vacation feel.
-If you are looking for exclusivity, you should have a look at our 10 hotels with their own beach in Samui…
+If you are looking for exclusivity, you won't find any shortage of hotels with their own beach in Samui.

 Samui has somewhat of a more relaxed atmosphere than Phuket.
 The difference may not be obvious when you are already settled on a peaceful remote beach, or stuck in the traffic at rush hour, but Samui is more laid-back and retains a certain tropical feel that Phuket has less and less of due to the over-development of most of its major resort towns.

 The urban landscape of the main resort towns in Samui is less westernised than in Phuket.
-The traditional Thai architectural styles can still be seen in Lamai, and especially in Bophut, which kept its genuine Fisherman’s Village almost in the state it was 50 years ago.
-Unlike Phuket, Samui did not yet to start build high-rise buildings and huge condominiums all over the island.
+The traditional Thai architectural styles can still be seen in Lamai, and especially in Bophut, which kept its genuine Fisherman’s Village almost in the state it was many decades ago.